-The Environmental Code [SFS 1998:808] is a comprehensive legislation covering a wide range of environmental issues, including provisions on environmental impact assessments, licensing procedures, etc. The Code entered into force on 1 January 1999.
-The Code is applicable to activities generating ionising radiation in the environment.
-Such activities are categorised as 'environmentally hazardous', together with numerous other activities [§9 Chapter 1, SFS 1998:808].
-The Code specifically identifies BAT as a means for achieving the goal of preventing, eliminating or reducing the impact on health and the environment of human activities [§2 Chapter 3, SFS 1998:808].
+The Environmental Code [SFS 1998:808] is a comprehensive legislation covering a wide range of environmental issues, including provisions on environmental impact assessments, licensing procedures, etc. The Code entered into force 1st January 1999.
+The Code is applicable to activities generating ionizing radiation in the environment.
+Such activities are categorized as 'environmentally hazardous', together with numerous other activities [Chapter 9, Section 1].
+The Code specifically identifies BAT as a means for achieving the goal of preventing, eliminating or reducing the impact on health and the environment of human activities [Chapter 2, Section 3].